Yvonne202202/MSc-Advanced-Project-Blog/README.md

 The initial version of the code did not achieve the effect I desired.
 During testing, if I continuously pressed the pressure sensor without releasing it, the stepper motor kept running continuously, instead of waiting for me to release and then press again for the next operation.
 I want to simulate the effect of cardiopulmonary resuscitation (CPR), so it is necessary for the stepper motor to execute once with each press.

+However, through monitoring the serial port, I discovered that even with continuous pressure, the detected pressure values fluctuated.
+I attempted to achieve the desired effect by adjusting the pressure threshold.
+I set it so that if the pressure is greater than 4, the stepper motor activates, and if it's less than 3, it doesn't move.
+For values between 3 and 4, it maintains the previous state.
+This adjustment resulted in the effect I was looking for.

 ### Test - Heart Rate Sensor

 <div align=center>